Northern Greece and the Aegean Islands 2028

 Myrina, Lemnos - 2 nights

-This morning we take the ferry from Samothrace to the island of Lemnos, a place like Samothrace, well off the beaten track and rich with its own distinctive myth, legend and history.
-Following our arrival into the port of Myrina, the remainder of the day will be at leisure for you to explore the old town or visit the 13th-century Venetian castle perched on the adjacent headland.
+This morning we take the ferry to Lemnos, an island like Samothrace, well off the beaten track.
+Following our arrival, the remainder of the day will be at leisure to explore the 13th-century Venetian castle on the highest point of the port of Myrina or explore the cobblestone alleyways of the Old Town.
 (Overnight Myrina, Lemnos) B

-When the Greeks arrived on Lemnos in about 700 BCE, they assimilated local beliefs about the Kabeiroi to their own very different religious system.
-They developed a narrative about how their god Hephaistos, the craftsman god of fire and metallurgy, was the father of the Kabeiroi.
-They located the cult of Hephaistos at our next destination, the town of Hephaistia, now an archaeological site with a functioning and fully restored late 5th century BCE theatre.
+When the Greeks conquered Lemnos in about 500 BCE, they adopted the enigmatic local cult of the primal Kaberoi and decided that their god of fire and metallurgy, Hephaistos, must be their father.
+The Kaberoi were regarded as part of Hephaistos’ cult at the town of Hephaistia, now an archaeological site with a fully restored late 5th century BCE theatre.

-This evening we enjoy a farewell dinner at a local restaurant.
+Following an afternoon at leisure, we say our farewells over dinner at a local restaurant.
 (Overnight Myrina, Lemnos) BD

 Our tour ends in Lemnos after breakfast.
 In the morning you will be required to check out of the hotel.
 Please contact ASA if you require assistance with a transfer to Lemnos Airport which is located 18km from Myrina.
 B